The following transformations of standard Teradata types are deprecated as of 16.20.

 |Teradata Data Type||Legacy Transformation by Teradata ODBC|

-All Teradata database releases supported by ODBC 15.10 now support the native BIGINT type and this mapping is obsolete.
+All database versions currently supported by ODBC Driver for Teradata have a Native BIGINT type and this mapping is obsolete.

 In Integer Date mode, the DATE type, when used in a column definition or type cast will be replaced by: